bmatthias/config-builder/README.md

     private int runLevel;

     @EnvironmentVariableValue("PATH")
-    @PropertyValue("PATH")      // maps to the field "PATH" in the properties file private String path;
+    @PropertyValue("path")      // maps to the key "path" in the properties file private String path;

     @SystemPropertyValue("user.name")       // maps to the field "user.name" in the system properties